wow-actions/contributors-list/README.md

 - `sort`: Specify if sort contributors by contributions or not.
 Default: `true`.
 - `round`: Specify if clip the avatar to rounded or not.
 Default: `true`.
+- `count`: Specify the max count of contributors listed.
+Default list all contributors.
 - `truncate`: Truncate username by specified length, `0` for no truncate.
 Default: `12`.
 - `affiliation`: Specify the type of collaborators.
 Default: `direct`.
 Options: `all/direct/outside`.
   - `'outside'`: All outside collaborators of an organization-owned repository.